asmjit/asmjit/README.md

 ### Code Injection

-**CodeBuilder** and **CodeCompiler** emitters store their nodes in a double-linked list, which makes it easy to manipulate during the code generation or after it.
-Each node is always emitted next to the current **cursor** and the cursor is changed to that newly emitted node.
-Cursor can be explicitly retrieved and assigned by **getCursor()** and **setCursor()**, respectively.
+`BaseBuilder` and `BaseCompiler` emitters store their nodes in a double-linked list, which makes it easy to manipulate during the code generation or after it.
+Each node is always emitted next to the current `cursor` and the cursor is changed to that newly emitted node.
+Cursor can be explicitly retrieved and assigned by `cursor()` and `setCursor()`, respectively.

-The following example shows how to inject code at the beginning of the function by implementing an **XmmConstInjector** helper class.
+The following example shows how to inject code at the beginning of the function by implementing an `XmmConstInjector` helper class.

 ```c++
 ```